This Mental Health Awareness blog post is about awareness and prevention of suicideopens a new window.

 - Save pills, get a weapon, or seek some other means for ending their lives.

-If you are feeling suicidal, or if you are concerned about someone who is, there is help available:
+If you are feeling suicidal, or if you have concerns about someone who is, there is help available:

 - The National Suicide Prevention Lifelineopens a new window, 1-800-273-8255, en español 1-888-628-9454, is available 24/7.
 National Suicide Prevention's TTY number is 1-800-799-4889.
 They also have an online chatopens a new window service